 Locating your database credentials

 This article assumes you already have a backup of your MySQL database.
 To import the backup file, you'll need your database credentials.
-View the following article to find your database credentials:
+See this article to learn more about how to find your database credentials.

 Importing a backed-up database .sql file via SSH

-- Review Creating a user with Shell (SSH) access to change your FTP or SFTP user into a SHELL user.
+- Review this article to change your FTP or SFTP user into a SHELL user.

 - Upload your backed-up database file with a .sql extension to your web server.
 Review the FTP article for details.

-- Make sure you’re in the same directory you uploaded the .sql file into, then run the following command to import the .sql database file.
+- Make sure you’re in the same directory you uploaded the .sql file into, and then run the following command to import the .sql database file:

 [server]$ mysql -h mysql.example.com -u username -p dbname < databasefile.sql